trinhminh11/OPT-mini-project/README.md

 # OPT-mini-project

-This is the folder to solve all Mini-Project for the fundamental optimizations class 144218 <br>
+This is the folder to solve all Mini-Projects for the fundamental optimizations class 144218 <br>
 Mapped for class 144217 to 144218:
   <br>
   1=13 -> 11